CCHMC-Translation/CCHMC-Translation.github.io/Translation Style Guide for Cincinnati Childrens.md

         ii.
 If space permits, replace *CCHMC* with the translation of *Cincinnati Children's*.
 Otherwise leave it in English.

     b.
 Use established equivalents of English acronyms unless no such equivalent exists.
 If no such equivalent exists, translate the full term followed by the English acronym in parentheses.
+Subsequent mentions use the translation only.

 3. Location letters (e.g. *D* in *Location D*), building names, and addresses in the United States remain in English.